CIP43R/ced/README.md

 # TODO / Plans
-- Make the script more generic, allowing to add and remove certain features
+- Make the script more generic, allowing to add and remove certain features, maybe as CLI
 - Refactor the script and make it more efficient and readable
 - Make the script usable for multi-user purposes
 - More options for the security measures (such as fail2ban)